kyverno/website/content/en/docs/Writing policies/variables.md

 `{{images.containers.nginx.digest}}`

-6. Reference the readable reference for the image (along with the image digest)
+6. Reference the readable reference for the image (along with the image digest(preferable) or tag)

 `{{images.containers.nginx.reference}}`